IlanaFeldman/ST558-Project-2/world.md

 are similar to their corresponding median values, and their standard deviations are much smaller than before relatively speaking.

-Table 4 shows the numerical summaries of *average keywords* from socmed channel in mashable.com on different days of the week.
-This table indicates the number of times *average keywords* shown in the articles regarding the average number of shares, and the table is showing the average number of those *average keywords* calculated for each day of the week so that we can compare to see which day of the week, the *average keywords* showed up the most or the worst according to the average of shares in the socmed channel.
+Table 4 shows the numerical summaries of *average keywords* from world channel in mashable.com on different days of the week.
+This table indicates the number of times *average keywords* shown in the articles regarding the average number of shares, and the table is showing the average number of those *average keywords* calculated for each day of the week so that we can compare to see which day of the week, the *average keywords* showed up the most or the worst according to the average of shares in the world channel.

 Table 5 shows the numerical summaries of average shares of referenced articles in mashable.com on different days of the week.
 We calculated